-Property

-Name Default Description
+Property Name Default Description

 channels

 type The component type name, needs to be syslogudp

 host Host name or IP address to bind to

 port Port # to bind to

+keepFields false Setting this to true will preserve the Priority, Timestamp and Hostname in the body of the event.

 selector.type replicating or multiplexing

 selector. replicating Depends on the selector.type value

+'''

-interceptors Space-separated list of interceptors
+interceptors - Space-separated list of interceptors

 interceptors.

+'''